Software-Research-Lab/CBM-Application-Software/README.md

 Returns the meaning curve of the word or sentence by weighing noun links in the whole memory context.

+## Dialog keys

+- what is (noun definition)
+- you, your, I, my (inverse definition of subject)
+- why (contextual answer to previous sentence)
+- what, why, how (contextual node)

 ## Commands and functions control

 ### Modes